 The positive outcome

 Improvements in team stability, communication and delivery timings were realised within three months of the workshop.
-A year on, “profound and positive commercial impact” has been recorded by a team who also used the transparency and trust they had built to navigate the challenges of COVID.
+After one year, the account turned a profit for the first time in three years, to the tune of 25%.
+Furthermore, a stable team were then able to use the transparency and trust they had built to navigate the challenges of COVID.

 About the author